mustafasamed/control_task/Procedure.md

 	* PD is used in lateral controller

 Stage1-Taking trajectory points from file and visualizing 50 of them in Rviz.:

-* #include <fstream> was added.
-	=>this is to include waypoints.txt file into controller.cpp.
-This makes a txt file is read or written by the controller.cpp.

 	* waypoint.txt file was read fully at first.
+ 	*